Frequently asked questions about the OpenCDN initiative

 IX.br (that used to be called PTT.br or PTTMetro), is the Internet Exchange Point initiative of the Brazilian Internet Steering Committee, CGI.br.

-The initiave is supported with resources coming from the domain names '.br', and it is operated by NIC.br.
+The initiative is supported with resources coming from the domain names '.br', and it is operated by NIC.br.
 NIC.br acts providing not only infrastructure, but a set of related initiatives including capacity building, for instance, in order to promote IXPs sustainability.